sjahr/moveit2_tutorials/doc/how_to_guides/parallel_planning/parallel_planning_tutorial.rst

       return false;
     }

-Once :code:`MultiPipelinePlanRequestParameters` and optionally :code:`SolutionCallbackFunction` and/or :code:`StoppingCriterionFunction` are defined, we call :code:`plan(...)`:
+Once :code:`MultiPipelinePlanRequestParameters` and optionally :code:`SolutionSelectionFunction` and/or :code:`StoppingCriterionFunction` are defined, we call :code:`plan(...)`:

 .. code-block:: c++